GravityPDF/gravity-pdf-documentation/docs/v6/templates/cellulose.md

 ### Logo / Image
 * This image is positioned in the top-left of the first page of the PDF.
 The height of the image will be no greater than 175px (15 millimetres or about 0.6 inches).
 * An image 500px wide will be a suitable resolution in most cases.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 ### Cell Border Color
 * Set the cell border colour for the field label and user response.
 The default colour is Alto (hex `#d4d4d4`).

 ### Cell Border
 * Cell borders are shown by default.
-When this checkbox is ticked the PDF will not show any borders around the field label or user response.
+When this checkbox is ticked, the PDF will not show any borders around the field label or user response.

 ### First Page Header
 * The header is displayed in the top-right corner of page 1 in your PDF.
 The header is not displayed on any other pages (this matches the functionality of the logo).
-* The header is right-aligned in the document and this cannot be changed.
+* The header is right-aligned in the document, and this cannot be changed.
 * Added in version 1.3.

 ### Footer
 * The footer is displayed in the bottom-left corner of all pages in your PDF.
-* The footer is left-aligned in the document and this cannot be changed.
+* The footer is left-aligned in the document, and this cannot be changed.
 * Added in version 1.3.

 ### Page Numbers